Linaro/Connect/_pages/about.md

     sections:
       - format: text
         style: text-center
+        text_content:
+            text: |
-        text_content: "Map { \"text\": \"Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
-To view slides or videos from the keynotes and sessions from previous Connects, please go to our\_[Resources page](https://connect.linaro.org/resources/).\\n\" }"
+                Every six months, over 300 of the world's leading open source engineers working on Arm get together for a full week of engineering sessions and hacking at Linaro Connect.
+To view slides or videos from the keynotes and sessions from previous Connects, please go to our [Resources page](/resources).
   - row: container_row
     sections:
       - block_section_content: